 The construction of the tramway has been divided into two sections.
-Section 1 covers the construction of the eastbound two-branch line from Pyynikintori to Hervantajärvi and to Tampere University Hospital as well as the depot area in Hervanta.
-Section 2 covers the line westbound from Pyynikintori to Lentävänniemi via Lielahti.
+Section 1 covers the construction of the eastbound two-branch line from Pyynikintori to Hervantajärvi and from Tampere University Hospital to Hatanpää route as well as the depot area in Hervanta.
+Section 2 covers the line westbound from Pyynikintori to Lentävänniemi via Santalahti.

-The Tramway Alliance formed by the client, i.e. the City of Tampere, and the service providers, i.e. YIT Construction Services, VR Track Oy and Pöyry Finland Oy, will be in charge of designing and constructing the tramway infrastructure and the depot area.
-The city will acquire the tram cars as a parallel procurement.
-Interfaces between the tram car and the track have already been designed during the development phase, and coordination will continue to the implementation phase.
+The Tramway Alliance formed by the clients, the City of Tampere and Tampere Tramway Ltd., and the service providers, YIT Finland Ltd, NRC Group Finland, AFRY and Sweco, is in charge of designing and constructing the tramway infrastructure and the depot area.
+The city acquires the tram cars as a parallel procurement.
+Interfaces between the tram car and the track have already been designed during the development phase, and coordination has continued to the implementation phase.

-The Implementation content of the Alliance in section 1 includes the following taks:
+The Implementation content of the Alliance in section 1 and 2 includes the following taks:

 - construction of the tramway and the tramway stops

 - earthworks and roadwork required by the tramway

 - construction of the depot area (section 1) and the power supply stations

 - the necessary lead and cable transfers

 - construction and alteration work of bridges and supporting wall structures

 - technical systems, including the overhead line, traffic lights, information networks, and surveillance and control systems